tleach/tleach.github.io/_posts/2013-12-21-understanding-pymongo-and-datetimes.md

 ---
 layout: post
 title:  "Understanding pymongo and datetime"
+subtitle: "Date and time handling in Python is a minefield at the best of times.
+Dealing with MongoDB makes it worse."
 date:   2013-12-21 18:26:29
 categories: python
 tags: python mongo encoding datetime pymongo
+header-img: "img/numerals.jpg"
 comments: true
 ---